Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Schizophrenia and Substance Use

-In some people, certain medications or drugs can trigger a schizophrenic episode in which the person experiences hallucinations, delusions, and other emotional symptoms.
+In some teens, certain medications or drugs can trigger an episode in which the person experiences hallucinations, delusions, and other emotional symptoms.
 However, in patients with diagnosed schizophrenia, a substance use disorder can dramatically worsen their clinical course.
 The exact reason for the relationship between schizophrenia and substance abuse is not known.

 Post-Traumatic Stress Disorder (PTSD) and Substance Abuse